nasa/cumulus/README.md

 #### Using an AWS-hosted Elasticsearch server

 The tests can be run against an Elasticsearch server running in AWS.
-This is useful if you are using an M1 Mac and are unable to run the old version of Elasticsearch in Docker.
+This is useful if you are using an ARM-equipped Mac and are unable to run the old Intel version of Elasticsearch in Docker.
 These instructions assume that you have a deployment of Cumulus available, and the deployment name is "EXAMPLE".

 ##### Pre-Reqs